How to Apply

 - Actively participate in community activities, increase the School’s visibility to its communities of interest, and represent the School at key meetings and conferences

-- Develop and support faculty, staff, student, and alumni partnerships
+- Develop, support and maintain faculty, staff, student, and alumni relationships and partnerships

 - Develop the curriculum and programs necessary to meet the needs of the community, students and region as well as the emerging needs of the rapidly changing health care environment

-- Commitment to lifelong learning, student success, and academic excellence in face-to-face and distance education.
+- Commitment to lifelong learning, student recruitment, retention and success, while providing academic excellence in face-to-face and distance education.

-Qualifications include an earned doctorate in nursing or related field from an accredited institution, and a master’s degree in nursing if the doctorate is not in nursing; an unencumbered Registered Nurse license to practice professional nursing in the state of Michigan (or eligibility for Michigan professional nursing licensure); is academically and experientially qualified to accomplish the mission, goals, and expected program outcomes; and demonstrates a distinguished record of academic leadership and accomplishment in teaching, scholarship, and service at the college or university level.
+Qualifications include an earned doctorate in nursing or related field from an accredited institution, and a master’s degree in nursing if the doctorate is not in nursing; an unencumbered Registered Nurse license to practice professional nursing in the state of Michigan (or eligibility for Michigan professional nursing licensure); academic and experiential qualifications to accomplish the mission, goals, and expected program outcomes; and a distinguished record of academic leadership and accomplishment in teaching, scholarship, and service at the college or university level.
+Candidates must possess a record as a teacher and scholar commensurate with a tenured appointment at the rank of full professor in the School of Nursing at UM-Flint.

-Candidates should be passionate advocates for nursing education, nursing science, and clinical excellence through preparation of nurse scholars and leaders and a commitment to the health and well-being of the community; academic leaders with a track record of effective academic and administrative experiences; and be visionary and strategic thinkers who can demonstrate collaboration and administrative accomplishment.
+Candidates should be passionate advocates for nursing education, nursing science, and clinical excellence through preparation of nurse scholars and leaders and a commitment to the health and well-being of the community; academic leaders with a track record of effective academic and administrative experiences; and visionary and strategic thinkers who can demonstrate collaboration and administrative accomplishment.
+Specific qualifications include:

-- Experience interacting with health/human service settings and with multiple health professions.
+- Experience interacting within health/human service settings and with multiple health professions

-- Demonstrateed familiarity with state and national nursing accreditation criteria and commitment to meeting each of the standards
+- Demonstrated familiarity with state and national nursing accreditation criteria and commitment to meeting each of the standards

 - Demonstrated experience with developing and managing budgets